JetBrains/kotlin-web-site/pages/docs/reference/compatibility-guide-13.md

 **Deprecation cycle**:

-- <1.2: compiler allowed to smartcast local delegated property, which could lead to unsound smartcast in case of ill-behaved delegates
+- <1.2: the compiler allowed to smartcast local delegated property, which could lead to unsound smartcast in case of ill-behaved delegates
-- 1.2.X: smartcasts on local delegated properries are reported as deprecated (compiler issues warnings)
+- 1.2.X: smartcasts on local delegated properries are reported as deprecated (the compiler issues warnings)
 - \>=1.3: deprecation warnings elevated to errors

 ### `mod` operator convention